akeneo/pim-helpcenter/content/md/productivity/manage-your-rules.md

 # Execute rules

 :::info
+Rules are automatically executed daily at 5 am UTC.
-Rules are regularly executed after a bulk action or after imports with rules.
+Rules are also regularly executed after a bulk action or after imports with rules.
 :::

 But you can also execute rules on your own.
 You can execute: